parisba/presentations/PyCon Australia 2016 Melbourne/PyCon Australia 2016 Melbourne.md

 - can be paginated
 - supports Markdown and HTML

-^ TIM: Playgrounds, which we're talking about here, are not open source ... yet.
+^ TIM: Playgrounds, which we're talking about here, are being open sourced slowly.

 ^ PARIS: But the Swift REPL, which is the bulk of Playgrounds, is open source.